 In parallel to the official negotiation channels, there were also unofficial channels of negotiations involving individuals who believed in peace and were cynically referred to as being part of the "peace industry."
 These individuals had previously participated in or advised the official negotiating channels and continued to maintain "informal" dialogue and participate in track-two frameworks.
-These unofficial channels were extremely important during periods of stagnation when there were no official negotiations; for mapping areas of consensus and understanding the extent of the gaps; for finding creative solutions to complex problems; and finally for maintaining hope that one day there would be an agreement.
+These unofficial channels were extremely important during periods of stagnation when there were no official negotiations for building up a basis of knowledge prior to renewing official negotiations; for mapping areas of consensus and understanding the extent of the gaps; for finding creative solutions to complex problems; and finally for maintaining hope that one day there would be an agreement.